 - Maintain Proper Eye Hygiene

 Eye hygiene becomes more crucial for those who wear contacts and eye makeup.
-Always ensure that the contact lenses are thoroughly cleaned with appropriate solution.
+Always ensure that you clean your hands and your contact lenses with appropriate solution to protect your eyes.
 You should never sleep with your contacts or eye makeup on.
 Also, never use expired cosmetics.
-You can also ask your eye doctor for Lasik eye surgery.
-It will help you see your best and avoid all the hassles of maintaining eye hygiene that come with contact lenses.
+Avoid rubbing your eyes as they can transfer diseases from your hands to your eyes, and leave you more vulnerable to eye infections.

 Almost every one of us is well versed with the benefits of exercising regularly.
-It promotes good overall physical as well as mental health.
-However, few of us know that regular exercise does wonders for your vision also.
-Exercising daily for only half an hour boosts blood and oxygen flow to your entire body including the eyes.
-This in turn promotes improved eye health.
+It promotes overall physical as well as mental health.
+However, few of us know that regular exercise does wonders for the vision also.
+Exercising daily for only half an hour boosts blood and oxygen flow to your entire body including the eyes which in turn improves eye health and protects your eyes from low vision and eye diseases.